 Students with disabilities can and do study abroad.
 Students registered with the UWM Accessibility Resource Center

-(ARC) who are eligible for on-campus accommodation are also eligible for overseas accommodation when it can be arranged.
+(ARC) who are eligible for on-campus accommodation are also eligible for accommodation abroad when it can be arranged.
 Any site has the potential to be accessible.
-Students are encouraged to inform the CIE Study Abroad Office as soon as possible so we can help them determine the program that best suits them and can meet their needs.
-Further, they are also advised to work with their ARC Advisor to identify the accommodation they may need overseas.
+Students are encouraged to inform CIE as soon as possible so we can help them determine the program that best suits them and can meet their needs.
+Further, they are also advised to work with their ARC Advisor to identify the accommodation they may need while abroad.

 Will students remain enrolled at UWM while abroad?

 If the student chooses a UWM program, they will be registered as a UWM student and can use financial aid.
-If the student chooses a non-UWM program, there is a separate application and program fee that is necessary for maintaining enrollment, transferring credits, receiving advising, and orientation.
-They will initially be registered for a 12-credit placeholder course that is used to generate eligibility for financial aid.
-Upon their return and submission of an official university transcript to the CIE Study Abroad Office, the transfer credit and courses will be placed on their UWM record.
+If the student chooses a non-UWM program, there is a separate application and program fee that is necessary for maintaining enrollment, transferring credits, receiving advising and orientation.
+They will initially be registered in a placeholder course that is used to generate eligibility for financial aid.
+Upon their return and submission of an official university transcript to CIE, the transfer credit and courses will be placed on their UWM record.

 Can students improve language skills abroad?

 Absolutely!
 Studying in a country where students would be immersed in the language is the best way to maximize and improve language skills and competency.
 UWM offers various programs in which students have the opportunity to continue learning and improving in many modern languages.
-These programs generally require a minimum of 4 to 5 semesters of college level language study or the equivalent.
+These programs generally require a minimum of 4-5 semesters of college level language study or the equivalent.